zibhub/GNDMS/moni-guide/index.md

 This mode of executions is based on http sessions.

-`moni init` creates a new session (Default session timeout is ca. 20 mins).
+`moni init` creates a new session (Default session timeout is 22 mins).
 `moni open repl foo` to create a new monitor named "foo" in the current session that accepts multiple commands (`repl` is the *run mode* of the monitor.
 See below for a list of possible run modes).